dustinpfister/blog_posts/_posts/canvas-example-star.md

 layout: post
 categories: canvas
 id: 611
-updated: 2021-03-04 16:26:39
+updated: 2021-03-23 15:02:03
-version: 1.48
+version: 1.49
 ---

 Time for yet another [canvas example](/2020/03/23/canvas-example/) this time I think I will do a quick example of [drawing a star using javaScript and canvas](https://stackoverflow.com/questions/25837158/how-to-draw-a-star-by-using-canvas-html5) just for the sake of doing something fun.
+One thing that comes to mind is just drawing stars, and making a few different ways of going about doing so, to gain a sense of the best ways to go about doing so.
+In the process I might learn more about how to go about drawing things in general when it comes to a little javaScript used with canvas elements.

 There are many ways of drawing a star with a canvas element and a little javaScript, many solutions that I see involve making a draw method that will draw a star directly to the canvas.
 They are like the built in 2d context methods like that of the arc method where one just passes some arguments and a star is drawn to the canvas.
 Although these kinds of solutions work I think a better way of doing so is to create a method that will create an array of points, and then have a draw method that will just render that array of points to the canvas.
 That way the process of drawing a star is just a matter of working out logic that will create an array of points that are to be rendered in a connect the dots type fashion.
 By doing so I am also pulling the state of these points away from logic that is used to render the state of such points to the canvas.